-Canada’s rugged east coast is a revelation: a wilderness of mountains, fjords and forests with deserted beaches, lighthouses and fishing settlements.
+Canada’s rugged east coast is a revelation for those interested in adventure cruising: a wilderness of mountains, fjords and forests with deserted beaches, lighthouses and fishing settlements.
 It’s a wild country of stunning countryside and a history rolling back to Viking settlers in the 11th century at L’Anse aux Meadows, the first Europeans to reach North America.
 Also in Newfoundland are the glacier-carved fjords of Gros Morne National Park, a UNESCO World Heritage Site of towering cliffs, forests and waterfalls.
 Cruises off this Atlantic coast often start or finish in Quebec City, on St Lawrence River, a citadel of French Canadian culture and a sophisticated foil to the region’s extraordinary natural wonders.

 Scenic’s 13-day Iceland & Atlantic Canada cruise from Reykjavik to Quebec City via Greenland on Scenic Eclipse departs 15 August 2019, from £8,635pp, two sharing, including drinks, gratuities and return flights from London (0808 149 1803; scenic.co.uk).

 More than 20 species of whales, dolphins and porpoises can be spotted in the waters around Akureyri in northern Iceland, especially between May and September.
 Blue-fin, humpback, minke and sei whales are a common sight.
 But Iceland is an island of volcanoes, boiling mudpools and geothermal lakes, and Akureyri is well positioned for day trips.
 Visit Mývatn Nature Baths to warm up after stopping off at the thunderous Goðafoss – waterfall of the gods – an important national symbol.